-If a student wishes to withdraw from the university, he/she should, after consulting their advisor or GPGE Dean, submit a "Request for Withdrawal from the University Form" to the Academic Records Section, Center for Academic Affairs, together with his/her ID card.
-Student who withdraw must also pay in full all tuition and fees due up to that point.
+If a student wishes to withdraw from the university, after consulting with their advisor or GPGE Dean, he/she should submit a "Request for Withdrawal from the University Form" to the Academic Records Section, Center for Academic Affairs, together with his/her ID card.
+Students who withdraw must also pay in full all tuition and fees due up to that point.